About Us

 Find out about the projects & campaigns that the Society are currently working on including our views on the regeneration of Spalding Town Centre.

-The MARK-IT Trail is the next stage of our ongoing joint Market Art Project with Transported Art to bring artworks into the town centre recalling the towns past as a market for all forms of livestock and produce.
+MARK-IT is the new name for our ongoing joint Market Art Project with Transported Art to bring artworks into the town centre recalling the towns past as a market for all forms of livestock and produce.

 Spalding Town Council